 In the blink of an eye, babies go from completely helpless to active, capable, and determined.
 From the tender age of one month, infants can open and shut their hands and bring objects to their mouths.

 They start lifting their heads and chests while lying on their tummies.
 And they'll begin swiping or reaching for objects around them.

-By about 6 months, most babies can sit up, and successfully grab and manipulate those objects.
-And by 10-12 months, many can feed themselves.
+By about six months, most babies can sit up and successfully grab and manipulate those objects.
+And by 10 to 12 months, many can feed themselves.

 It's barely been one year, but they've already grown vastly more independent.
 From this point onward, the physical and cognitive development really takes off.

 A study at York University in Toronto proved that six-month-olds can tell the difference between an adult who is unable to do something—and an adult who is unwilling to do something.
 In other words, they can interpret your intentions by reading non-verbal cues.